 Randi Fisher, Trustee

 The Foundation’s vision, “people and nature thriving together,” reflects Randi’s belief that awareness of the interconnectedness between people and nature is critical to our collective future.
-Randi is involved in the full range of the Foundation’s work with an emphasis on its environmental literacy program, which seeks to prepare the next generation to make sound, sustainable decisions about health and the environment.
+Randi is involved in the full range of the Foundation’s work with an emphasis on environmental education.

 Previously, Randi played a central role in founding Blue Sky Funders Forum, designed to build the environmental education field; provided critical early support to ChangeScale, a collaborative of leading Bay Area science and education organizations; and served as a trustee of the California Academy of Sciences, where the Foundation’s support is catalyzing a global environmental literacy initiative.
-Earlier in her career, Randi played a key role in developing the Bay Area Discovery Museum, a children’s museum providing arts, technology, and environmental education programs, and encouraged youth development through her involvement with Summer Search and Breakthrough Collaborative.
+Earlier in her career, Randi played a key role in developing the Bay Area Discovery Museum and encouraged youth development through her involvement with Summer Search and Breakthrough Collaborative.
+Randi loves supporting the environment and receiving personal inspiration from her outdoor experiences—she enjoys hiking, fishing, and sharing the out-of-doors with her family.

 Randi is the honored recipient of the 2015 Excellence in Philanthropy award from the North American Association for Environmental Education and the 2015 Outstanding Philanthropy award from the Association of Fundraising Professionals, along with her husband and Pisces Foundation trustee, Bob.